-This films follows a group of students from Tuba City, Arizona.
-The students discuss their relation to the environment, as well as perform a play about humanity’s interaction with the climate.
+This film follows a group of students from Tuba City, Arizona.
+The students discuss their relation to the environment, as well as perform a play about humanity's interaction with the climate.
 This film is an inspiring documentary styled film.

 This is a documentary style film that educates the audience about the coal industry.
 The producer does a thorough job of explaining how one community in Colorado relies on coal for its existence.
 This film shows emotion and information to explain the problems we face when moving towards different forms of energy.

 This is an artistic film about the environmental degradation.
 It offers information about climate change and ways to get involved to save our environment.
 This film is beautiful and appropriate for all ages.